IHE/ITI.Topologies/WTF.md

 Email: iti@ihe.net

-**Please verify you have the most recent version of this document.** See [here](http://profiles.ihe.net/ITI) for Trial Implementation and Final Text versions and [here](https://www.ihe.net/resources/public_comment/) for Public Comment versions.
+**Please verify you have the most recent version of this white paper.
+See [here](http://profiles.ihe.net/ITI) for the Published version.

 **Foreword**